 Vice President of Sales

 Adnan Shaben brings an entrepreneurial spirit to his responsibilities at Dynamic.
 In his commitment to building relationships with customers, he engages them to strategize on the best ways to meet their mission-critical IT needs.
 Customers ranging from top-tier technology companies to U.S. federal government agencies have relied on Adnan’s expertise in clearing their pathways to growth.

 Adnan brings over 20 years of experience in business development, sales territory and account management, contract negotiations, and IT systems implementation – much of it in the federal marketplace.
 Adnan previously led a federal sales team in the Washington DC metro area – consisting of sales, pre-sales, and sales engineering professionals – responsible for $44 million in annual revenue.

 Adnan joined Dynamic in February 2016.
 He is a native of Alberta, Canada, and he earned a Bachelor’s degree in Economics from the University of Alberta in Edmonton.
-Adnan works closely with Dynamic’s customers to ensure they receive Deployment Ready IT through our Q-wrxSM package of services.
+Adnan works closely with Dynamic’s customers to ensure they receive user ready IT through our Q-wrxSM package of services.

 Manager, Technical Services and Logistics Group

 Moiz Bhinderwala leads the technical services and logistics teams at Dynamic.
 In his more than 10 years of experience in the IT industry, Moiz has gained a deep understanding of the complex technological landscape.
 He works closely with clients to understand their IT challenges and helps design custom technical solutions to meet their business goals.

 Moiz is also responsible for building test environments for client projects, performing validation and feasibility studies and coordinating all technical and logistical tasks involved in the Q-wrxSM solutions.
 Moiz has previously managed an IT solutions provider business serving the metro Detroit area.